A Call To Action – What Can We DO?

 Five Trends Leaders Can Expect To See In 2023 (And How To Prepare)

-This week’s article is written by Maureen Metcalf, founder and CEO of the Innovative Leadership Institute.
-It is a companion piece to her interview with Christopher Washington, a learning ecosystem designer who serves as Executive Vice President and Provost of Franklin University, on Innovating Leadership, Co-creating Our Future titled 5 Trends to Know: Leadership in 2023 which aired on December 27, 2022.
+Maureen Metcalf, founder and CEO of the Innovative Leadership Institute, wrote this article as a companion to her podcast with Christopher Washington, a learning ecosystem designer who serves as Executive Vice President and Provost of Franklin University, 5 Trends to Know: Leadership in 2023.

 Traditionally, VUCA stood for volatile, uncertain, chaotic and ambiguous, but more recently a more positive acronym has emerged to represent the positive response to VUCA: vision, understanding, clarity and agility or adaptability.
 VUCA will define the coming years, and there’s an opportunity for leaders to shift the negative VUCA to the positive VUCA.